StamLab/footprinting2012/README.md

 Input
 =====
 This program accepts a file full of integers that represent the number of cleavage events assigned to each base.
 That is, each base receives an integer that shows the number of uniquely-mapping sequencing tags with 5' ends mapping to that position.
 For those bases with none, they receive a zero.
-Since cleavage occurs in between two nucleotides, choose the 5'-most of these to represent each cleavage event.
+Since cleavage occurs in between two nucleotides, choose the 5'-most of these (relative to the forward strand) to represent each cleavage event.
 It is not strictly necessary to use only uniquely-mapping tags though it is common in practice.

 You may use a dash (-) to denote that input comes from stdin.